Forging Character

 Psalm 50:1–6; 1 Kings 14:1–18; 1 Timothy 1:12–20

-You probably believe that you have never had a (a “word” from God) spoken “over” you.
+You probably believe that you have never had a prophesy (a “” from God) spoken “over” you.
 You might be right.
 As such, you’ve never had someone say to you, “I thought of you when I read/heard this.”
 Nor have you heard, “I felt I had to share this with you.”
 Nor have you ever had your “struck” by a sermon, a song, or a moment.

-If you’ve never had any of these happen, it might be time to stop reading this and ask God when it has happened (note, this wasn’t a whether).
+If you’ve never had any of these happen, it might be time to stop reading this and God when it has happened (note, this wasn’t a whether).

 Abijah was probably very young when he died (based on context).
-As he was young, he hadn’t developed the bad habits of his father and family.
+As he was young, he hadn’t developed the bad habits of his and .
 That he was the only member of the family to be honored in death is telling.

 The other sad part is that Jeroboam and his wife (and by extension their children) heard and witnessed the prophetic word coming true and their hearts were not (it seems) changed.
 God has relented in punishment (or reduced it) when a person repents.
 Jeroboam didn’t bother.

-Paul emphasizes God’s relenting tendencies by his own testimony.
-He reminds Timothy that he (Paul) was the enemy of Christ and Christians before he became the champion he was.
+emphasizes God’s relenting tendencies by his own testimony.
+He reminds Timothy that he (Paul) was the of Christ and Christians before he became the champion he was.
 In just a few words, Paul shows us the depth of the tragedy of Jeroboam and all those like him throughout history and today.

 It would make sense as Paul reminds Timothy that the prophetic word that was “over” him was about waging a war of faith.
 The situation with Hymenaeus and Alexander seemed to require some sort of battle with the two.
 Paul told Timothy that he (Paul) had let them free.
 As Paul was Timothy’s mentor, the strong implication is that Paul wanted Timothy to do the same.

 It is Paul’s preceding words that provide the “silver lining” to Hymenaeus and Alexander being handed over to Satan.
-They can still , for Christ is every and loving.
+They can still return, for Christ is every faithful and loving.
 In addition, Paul added a “to be taught” clause, meaning that his expectation is that Hymenaeus and Alexander are likely to return.

 ※Reflection※